-(iii) Welcomed the development of an implementation plan to ensure that the recommendations contained in the road map are linked to national policy developments in the area of geodesy;

-(c) Noting the need for an appropriate governance structure in order to effectively implement the road map for the global geodetic reference frame, particularly with respect to its being owned and driven by Member States, agreed that the Committee of Experts should be the appropriate intergovernmental mechanism for such a governance structure;

-(d) Recognizing the critical importance of such a governance structure, supported the suggestion to strengthen the working group's mandate through the establishment of a subcommittee on geodesy, to provide the required stability and longer-term planning for the global geodetic reference frame;

-(e) Requested that the subcommittee determine its modalities and methods of work, including assuming the roles of the working group, and develop a position paper to define the appropriate governance arrangements for the global geodetic reference frame, while balancing the sustainability, investment and data-sharing needs;

-(f) Also requested the subcommittee to continue its outreach and communication, particularly with appropriate regional initiatives and activities, and to report back to the Committee at its next session on its progress towards developing an implementation plan for the global geodetic reference frame;

-(g) Acknowledging the importance of reaching out to broader communities to raise awareness on the importance of the global geodetic reference frame, urged Member States to translate the road map into their own languages and submit the translations to the Secretariat to be posted on the Committee's website.
+- iii.
+Welcomed the development of an implementation plan to ensure the recommendations contained in the road map are linked to national policy developments in the area of geodesy. - (c) Noting the need for an appropriate governance structure, in order to effectively implement the road map for the global geodetic reference frame, particularly with respect to being owned and driven by Member States, agreed that the Committee of Experts should be the appropriate intergovernmental mechanism for such a governance structure. - (d) Recognizing the critical importance of such a governance structure, supported the suggestions to elevate the Working Group's mandate through the establishment of a UN-GGIM Sub-Committee on Geodesy, to provide the required stability and longer-term planning for the global geodetic reference frame. - (e) Requested that the new Sub-Committee determines its modalities and methods of work, including to assume the roles of the Working Group, and to develop a position paper to define the appropriate governance arrangements for the global geodetic reference frame, whilst balancing the sustainability, investment and data sharing needs. - (f) Further requested that the Sub-Committee continues its outreach and communication, particularly with appropriate regional initiatives and activities, and report back to the Committee at its next session on its progress towards developing an implementation plan. - (g) Acknowledging the importance of reaching out to broader communities to raise awareness on the importance of the global geodetic reference frame, urged Member States to translate the roadmap into their own languages and submit them to the Secretariat to be posted on the UN-GGIM website.

-Determination of global fundamental geospatial data themes
+Decision 6/103: Determination of global fundamental geospatial data themes